It is common for many parents who want us to be an engineer or a doctor. But deep down in our hearts, we intend to become something else.

 Because all you have to do is go through the flight training process.

 Having an engineering degree will not prevent you in any way.
-In reality, having an engineering degree will benefit you, together with your commercial pilot license.
+In reality, an engineering degree and your commercial pilot license will benefit you.

-If you have any more questions about pilots and engineers, please feel free to ask in the comment section.
+If you have questions about pilots and engineers, please feel free to ask in the comment section.
 I will do my best to answer you accurately.